How to Identify Neutral Wire with a Multimeter (4-Step Guide)

 You can use a wire stripper to strip off the insulation of the three wires to about ½ inch if the terminals are not well-exposed.

 Now touch the red probe lead to the stripped terminals of the three wires – while the black probe remains grounded.
-Now touch the probe on the remaining wires.
-If you get a voltage reading for any of the cables, that wire is hot or live.
+Now, touch the probe on the remaining wires.
+If you get a voltage reading for any cable, that wire is hot or live.
 Of the two wires, the one that does not give a voltage reading is the neutral wire.

 Precautions to Take When Testing a Neutral Wire

-1. Have your safety gear on, and use a probe. you should have your safety goggles and insulated gloves.
-The goggles will protect your eyes from flashes and sparks while the insulated gloves will curb electrocution in case you touch a live wire.
+1. Have your safety gear on, and use a probe.
+You should have your safety goggles and insulated gloves.
+The goggles protect your eyes from flashes and sparks, while the insulated gloves curb electrocution if you touch a live wire.
 You may also want to remove metallic objects from your pocket before you begin the process.

 2. Do not touch live surfaces That contain electrical charges while using a multimeter.
 Hold the insulated or rubber parts of the multimeter.

 3. Turn off the main power supply If you are new to wiring.
-It will be much safer to do so; working with a live circuit is dangerous for beginners.
+Doing so will be much safer; working with a live circuit is dangerous for beginners.

 Frequently Asked Questions – Faqs